-There are myriad of stories where fiber optic cables are broken and resources are marshalled to find the location of the break and fix the fiber.
-In the United States over a 9 month period monitoring a Google Alerts feed there were over 120 reported fiber optic cable breaks.
+There are myriad stories where fiber optic cables are broken and resources are marshaled to find the location of the break and fix the fiber.
+In the United States over a 9-month period monitoring a Google Alerts feed, there were over 120 reported fiber optic cable breaks.
 Since most breaks never get reported it can be assumed that this is only a small fraction.

 This service provider knows the importance of monitoring the network, especially with all of the construction in Singapore and surrounding areas where their network exists.
 They had installed the Fiber Guardian from Exfo (www.exfo.com) to help ensure the security of their network.
 The Fiber Guardian inserts light into the fiber to actively monitor it using OTDR technology.
 The results of the active monitoring are compared to a baseline OTDR trace.
 If there are differences between what is found and what is expected the Fiber Guardian will go into alarm and send email and text messages to specified service technicians.
 What helps make the Fiber Guardian so valuable is that it is linked to a street map with the monitored fiber optic cables superimposed.
 This isn’t a typical map.
 It is housed within a special software application called Fiber Test InSight (www.ospinsight.com) that is designed to use the length to the fault contained within the Fiber Guardian alarm and find the location on a map.
 Thus, not only are technicians notified that there is a problem, they are directed to where the problem is.